Blog Post

 Choosing a Property Management Company: The Questions Some Hope You Won’t Ask

-When interviewing companies, the owner should be looking for a partnership.
-There must be mutual trust, and expectations should be made clear from the start.
 The following questions may be uncomfortable for some management companies, but they are essential for owners if they don’t want surprises down the road.

 Tenant Relations

-• Do they offer any type of eviction protection?
+• Do you offer any type of eviction protection?
 Some management companies back up their screening abilities with a no-eviction guarantee, promising to pay some of the eviction costs if they end up letting in a bad tenant.

 • What percentage of renters renew their leases?
 A low percentage of renewals could indicate the property isn’t a very nice place to live.
 Could that be due to poor management?

-• Do they guarantee a response window for tenant problems?
+• Do you guarantee a response window for tenant problems?
 When a company is slow to make repairs or address complaints, the result can be unhappy tenants and a rundown property.
 Ask if they guarantee a window of time within which they will reply to tenant complaints and queries.

-• Do they use move-in and move-out checklists?
+• Do you use move-in and move-out checklists?
 This is a way to communicate expectations to new tenants and instructions to exiting tenants.
 Look for a company that spells this out clearly and consistently.

 Money Matters

 • What other services will trigger fees?
 Some companies may charge a lower per-unit fee but charge extra for emergency calls, certain maintenance tasks, or other miscellaneous items.
+Make sure the details are spelled out in the contract.

 • What percentage of rent payments are late?
 A lot of late payers could mean inadequate collecting procedures, or a failure to screen for renters’ ability to pay.